kazimanzurrashid/ASPNETMVCMochaChaiBddPack/README.md

 # Mocha + Chai BDD Pack for ASP.NET MVC

-Provides the initial skeleton to write specs/tests for client side scripts in ASP.NET MVC Application.
+Provides the initial skeleton to write specs/tests for client side scripts of ASP.NET MVC Application.

-It includes the following files in an ASP.NET MVC Application:
+It includes the following files in your ASP.NET MVC project:

     |-YourProject
        |-Content